uga-libraries/aspace_scripts/README.md

 ## compare_agents_311.py

-Quick and dirty method for compareing agents from our ArchivesSpace staging environment (v 3.1.1) and compares then to our production enviornment (2.8.1).
+Quick and dirty method for comparing agents from our ArchivesSpace staging environment (v 3.1.1) and compares then to our production environment (2.8.1).
 In run(), first uncomment the first 4 lines and run get_agents() on prod and staging, then run edited_agents() to generate the EDTAGT_DATA.json with all the agents that lost their dates of existence during the upgrade to staging (3.1.1).
 Make a copy of that file for backup, then run update_does() AFTER UPGRADING prod to 3.1.1 to add the dates of existence back to those agents.
 See update_agent_does.py